OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

 ### Hooking up the Components

+//  * talk about how the IC should be plugged in across the channel of the breadboard (have this note in a markdown file so it can be easily reused)

+//  * explain all of the wiring from omega->shift reg
-// explain each of the lines running from the Omega and what they do - according to the names from the controlling a shift register section
+//    * explain each of the lines running from the Omega and what they do - according to the names from the controlling a shift register section

 ## Writing the Code